 District Attorney Summer Stephan has devoted her life to protecting children and families and providing justice to the voiceless and most vulnerable.
-She is a national leader in the fight against sexual exploitation and human trafficking, who has served as a Deputy District Attorney in San Diego County for 27 years.
+She is a national leader in the fight against sexual exploitation and human trafficking, who has served as a Deputy District Attorney in San Diego County for 28 years.
 During this time, she combined extensive courtroom experience with over 15 years of management and leadership experience.
 She rose through the ranks to appointments as Chief of the DA’s North County Branch and Chief of the Sex Crimes and Human Trafficking Division, a Special Victims Unit she pioneered.
-In 2012, she was appointed Chief Deputy District Attorney.
-She was elected District Attorney in the most resounding victory recorded for DA races in San Diego County.
+In 2017, she was appointed District Attorney.
+On June 5, 2018, the voters elected Summer as District Attorney in the most resounding victory recorded for DA races in San Diego County.
 She has been named the 2017 Southern California District Attorney of the Year by Crime Victims United.

 District Attorney Stephan leads the second largest DA’s Office in California, managing a professional staff of over 1,000 employees, serving as the People’s Prosecutor for all of San Diego County and its over three million residents, which are spread throughout cities and communities from the U.S.-Mexico border to the Riverside County line.
 The DA uses her nearly three decades of experience to set public safety priorities and to leverage, partner and collaborate with law enforcement and the community, to maintain San Diego County as one of the safest urban regions in the United States.

 As a trial prosecutor, Summer tried more than 100 jury trials, including cases of complex homicides, sexually violent predators, child molestation, sexual assault, school shooting, and human trafficking-related cases.